 Laryngitis is swelling and inflammation of the larynx.
-It is usually temporary and has no serious consequences.
 Common causes include viral infections, overuse of the voice, acid reflux, smoking, and exposure to irritants and allergens.

 The larynx, sometimes known as the voice box, is home to the vocal cords.
 These are vital to the processes of breathing, swallowing, and talking.
 The vocal cords are two small folds of mucous membrane covering cartilage and muscle that vibrate to produce sound.